 Mohawk said it intends to accomplish that objective through the development of laminate products that reflect similar trends seen in the hardwood flooring category—wider/longer.
 “A good example of that is we have a line of products in both Mohawk and in our Quick-Step lines that measure 9 ½ inches wide x 7 feet long,” Ward explained.
 “When you look at a comparable product in LVT or a hardwood product, these are products that are two to three times the price of laminate.”

 Another company bent on raising the bar in the laminate flooring category is Republic Floor.
 While many retailers and distributors equate Republic with its vast array of popular SPC and hardwood flooring offerings, the company is quick to remind the industry that it also intends to vigorously compete in the laminate arena—a segment that accounts for 30% of its sales.
-But instead of focusing on me-too products all clamoring for the same retail shelf space, Republic Floor said it is concentrating on building products that present upgrade opportunities for retailers.
+But instead of focusing on me-too products all clamoring for the same retail shelf space, Republic Floor said it is concentrating on becoming the best laminate flooring brand by building products that present upgrade opportunities for retailers.

 “We definitely see laminates coming back,” said Rotem Eylor, CEO of Republic Floor, which experienced an 8% increase in its laminate sales last year—a multiple of what the overall laminate category achieved in 2020.
 “But not the cheaper, 8mm or 10mm product—rather, the thicker 12mm format.
 That’s where we are going to focus.
 We’re putting our money where our mouth is.
 We just rolled out a new line of laminates at a time when some companies aren’t introducing any laminates anymore.”